Chevrolet Spark Insurance Rates

 Rates are averaged for all Chevrolet Spark models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a summary of the primary concepts that were presented in the illustrations above.
+The next list is a quick rundown of the data that was covered in the charts and tables above.

-- Drivers who have multiple accidents or major violations may pay on average $1,480 more every year for Spark insurance
+- Higher risk drivers with reckless driving or DUI convictions may pay on average $1,480 more each year to buy Chevrolet Spark insurance

 Rate Tables and Charts